juvar/murano-tutorial/source/introduction.rst

 .. image:: images/qa_env_pre_deploy_2.png

-The deployment operation takes some time and while it is in progress, it sends the status update messages to murano dashboard.
+The deployment operation takes some time and while it is in progress, it sends the status update messages to Murano dashboard.

 .. image:: images/qa_env_pre_deploy_complete.png

 Now we have QA Tomcat and QA Postgres machines created.

-Murano logs provide a good account of whathappens during deployment:
+Murano logs provide a complete account of what happens during deployment:

 .. image:: images/qa_env_deployment_logs.png